Chinese painting: Buddhist and Taoist influences

-During Han Dynasty, the mountains appeared in the design of the artworks shows the prevalence role of mountain in Han society.
+During the Han dynasty, the mountains appeared in the design of the artworks shows the prevalence role of mountain in Han society.
 The emperor would climb on to the mountain to sacrifice and religion practice because mountains are thought to have connection between earth and heaven and can link human with spirits and immortals.
-And sometimes, mountains are depicted as mystical mountains” (shenshan), where sages and legendary animals settled.
+And sometimes, mountains are depicted as mystical mountains" (shenshan), where sages and legendary animals settled.
 Hence, landscape painting is used as an object for Taoism practice which provide visualize form for religious ritual.
-During Six Dynasty period, the landscape painting experienced a stylistic change which myth and poem depiction were introduced into the painting.
-For example, in Ku Kai-chih's “Nymph of the river” scroll and “The Admonitions of the Court Preceptress”, audience are able to read narrative description and text accompanied by visualized images.
+During the Six Dynasties period, the landscape painting experienced a stylistic change which myth and poem depiction were introduced into the painting.
+For example, in Ku Kai-chih's "Nymph of the river" scroll and "The Admonitions of the Court Preceptress", audience are able to read narrative description and text accompanied by visualized images.

-Furthermore, in Buddhism practice, the mountain also has an important role in religious practice.
-From iconographical point of view, a Buddha's image is essence in helping a believer to practice meditation.
-For instance, Buddha's reflection image, or shadow, is assimilated the image of a mountain, Lushan.
-This assimilation is also recorded in a poem by poet from Six Dynasty period who pointed out that the beauty and nominosity of the mountain can elevate the spiritual connection between human being and the spirits.
+Furthermore, in Buddhism, the mountain also has an important role in religious practice.
+From an iconographical point of view, a Buddha's image is used in helping a believer to practice meditation.
+For instance, Buddha's reflection image, or shadow, is assimilated with the image of a mountain, Lushan.
+This assimilation is also recorded in a poem by poet from the Six Dynasties period who pointed out that the beauty and numinosity of the mountain can elevate the spiritual connection between human being and the spirits.
 Thus, the landscape painting come into display Buddha's image in people's everyday ritual practice.
-Hui-yuan described in his poem that “Lushan seems to mirror the divine appearance” which unifies the two images—the true image and the reflection of Buddha.
+Hui-yuan described in his poem that "Lushan seems to mirror the divine appearance" which unifies the two images—the true image and the reflection of Buddha.
 Moreover, spiritual elevation can be achieved by contemplating in front of landscape painting which depict the same mountain and path those old sages have been to.
 The painting contains both the spiritual force (ling) and the truth (li) of Buddha and also the objects that no longer physically presence.
 Hui-Yuan's famous image is closely relation with its landscape scene indicating the trend of transformation from Buddha image to landscape painting as a religious practice.